2005–06 Plymouth Argyle F.C. season

 Plymouth Argyle competed in the Football League Championship in the 2005–06 season, having finished 17th place in the season prior.
 They underwent a change in their manager, replacing Bobby Williamson with Tony Pulis in the hope of seeing an improvement to the previous season.
 The "Green Army" finished 14th in the league and made it to the 3rd round of the FA Cup.

-Summary of the 2005–06 season
+Season summary

 After a poor start to the season, which made relegation a likely outcome, Argyle fired manager Bobby Williamson and brought in Tony Pulis.
 Argyle regrouped under Pulis and regained a solid place in the middle of the league standings.
 The team's performance was one of contrasts.
 Argyle conceded only 46 goals, which made it the fifth (tied) best defense in the league although they only scored 39 goals, which made it the third (tied) worst attack in the league.
 It meant a lot of 0–0, 1–0, and 0–1 games – results that are synonymous with Pulis' style of football.
 However, under new manager Pulis, Argyle were never in any significant danger of relegation.